Malta International Airport: Development since the 1990s

-Its passenger numbers have increased from 3.5 million in 2011 to 6.0 million in 2017.
+Its passenger numbers have increased from 3.5 million in 2011 to almost 9 million in 2024.
 The increase in passenger numbers is mainly due to the increased number of routes served by low-cost carriers.
 Ryanair based one aircraft in Malta from May 2010, increasing to two in May 2012, three in March 2016, four in March 2017, five in March 2018 and further to six in April 2019.
 The largest aircraft visiting Malta International Airport regularly is the daily Emirates Boeing 777-300.
 The airport has received occasional visits by the Airbus A380, usually for repainting at one of the local maintenance facilities.

 Facilities

 Overview

 The airport has a single passenger terminal which became fully operational on 25 March 1992.
 This replaced the old Luqa terminal which is by 2020 mostly used for cargo.
 Malta International Airport air terminal operations include general passenger services, and the operation of an extensive range of retail services at the airport, airside and landside shops, restaurants, and other outlets, which are all operated on concession agreements.
 The airport offers one VIP lounge, the La Valette Club.
 The airport also hosts several maintenance facilities including those operated by Lufthansa Technik and SR Technics.